Alejandro Villanueva Stadium: History

 Currently, the Blue and Whites Fund, a group of investors managed by the club, is considering development of an ambitious project for the expansion and total modernization of the stadium.
 This would include the 4 tribunes, playing field, underlying buildings, alternate court, Villa Intima and surroundings of the enclosure.
 The expansion is expected to provide Alejandro Villanueva with a capacity of 55,000 spectators.
 Multiple concepts for the future stadium were presented, but none were ever constructed.

-Alianza Lima was relegated to the Second Division on November 28, 2020, after losing 2-0 to Sport Huancayo, although its status was later reinstated thanks to a ruling by the Court of Arbitration for Sport (CAS) or in spanish known as TAS.
+Alianza Lima was relegated to the Second Division on November 28, 2020, after losing 2–0 to Sport Huancayo, although its status was later reinstated thanks to a ruling by the Court of Arbitration for Sport (CAS) or in Spanish known as TAS.

 On November 8, 2023, the Estadio Alejandro Villanueva held the away match between Alianza Lima and Universitario de Deportes to determine the champion of 2023 Liga 1.
 Previously, security measures were agreed between the National Police of Peru, and the Peruvian Football Federation.
 After Universitario's 2–0 victory, the stadium lights went out, preventing the award ceremony.
 Although the Universitario players celebrated with a flare thrown by an Alianza Lima fan.
 Days later, José Sabogal, Administrator of Alianza Lima, admitted to ordering the lights to be turned off after defeat for security, assuming responsibility for the consequences.
 The FPF's Justice Commission sanctioned Alianza Lima, prohibiting it from playing at home in its stadium for seven months in competitions organized by them, due to previous incidents and the blackout caused at the end of the match.

 In June 2024, Alianza Lima presented a new, European style concept of the new stadium.
 With more money from the club, the new renovated stadium is now able to begin construction.
 It is planned to have a capacity of over 47,000 spectators and its construction is expected to begin between 2026 and 2027.

+On April 3, 2026, a wall collapsed at the stadium during a flag-waving event for the Alianza Lima club, killing one person and injuring at least 47 others.

 Facilities

-The main infrastructure of the stadium consists of the main field, three P10 LED screens of 25 m² each and an LED perimeter fence that is used to display advertising during matches.
+The main infrastructure of the stadium consists of the main field, three P10 LED screens of 25 m^{2} each and an LED perimeter fence that is used to display advertising during matches.
 Likewise, the stadium has a lighting system of 1700 luxes, exceeding the CONMEBOL and FIFA requirements for international matches.
 As of 2025, the stadiums official capacity is 33,938, however in some cases it can increase to 35,000.

 In the same way, within the stadium land is the complex of the club's lower divisions that includes the Teófilo Cubillas auxiliary field that is located behind the north stand, and the Intimate Village, which is the place where the first team is concentrated.
 The stadium grounds also contains administrative offices, gym, press room, trophy room, medical department, and a museum.